-As of December 31, 2023, we had repurchase and secured credit financing facilities in place to finance loans held for investment and our one real estate owned, or REO, asset with an aggregate maximum borrowing capacity of \$1.9 billion.
+As of December 31, 2022, we had repurchase, asset-specific and secured credit financing facilities in place to finance loans held for investment with an aggregate maximum borrowing capacity of \$2.2 billion, or \$2.3 billion inclusive of our option to upsize the borrowing capacity of one of our financing facilities.

 We also finance pools of commercial real estate loans through CRE CLOs, which are consolidated on our financial statements.
-As of December 31, 2023, the outstanding amount due on securitized debt obligations was \$1.0 billion.
+As of December 31, 2022, the outstanding amount due on securitized debt obligations was \$1.1 billion.